UtkarshGupta17/Astra_AI_chatbot/README.md

    - The application displays this response in a designated section of the UI, such as the main chat window or result div.

 4. **Text-to-Speech Functionality**:
-   - As an additional feature, the application uses browser-based text-to-speech functionality (ReactJS library command> npm i react-speech / link - <href>https://www.npmjs.com/package/react-speech</href>) to audibly read the response from the Gemini API.
+   - As an additional feature, the application uses browser-based text-to-speech functionality (ReactJS library command ti install> npm i react-speech / link - <href>https://www.npmjs.com/package/react-speech</href>) to audibly read the response from the Gemini API.
 This feature enhances user interaction by providing both visual and auditory feedback.

 5. **User Interaction**:
    - Users can continue interacting with the chatbot by providing further input.
 New messages are sent to the Gemini API, responses are received, and displayed in the UI, maintaining a conversational flow.